NLnetLabs/roto/docs/source/reference/language_reference.rst

     let x: u32 = 0;

-Local variables are dropped (i.e. deleted) at the end of the scope where they are declared.
+Local variables are dropped (i.e., deleted) at the end of the scope where they are declared.
 A new scope is created with ``{}``, including when that is part of the syntax.
 For example, the body of an ``if`` expression creates a new scope.